Monkeystation/photanol-com/src/pages/index.md

         photosynthesis, the superpower of cyanobacteria.
       alt: Process
     - image: /img/infographic-02.svg
-      text: Our solution uses the photosynthesis superpower of cyanobacteria.
+      text: The cyanobacteria are adapted to absorb more CO<sub>2</sub> - its metabolic pathways are enhanced to produce the desired compound.
       alt: Solution
     - image: /img/infographic-03.svg
-      text: The cyanobacteria are adapted to absorb more CO₂, its metabolic pathways enhanced to produce a desired compound.
+      text: een woord
-      alt: Cyanobacteria
+      alt: een woord
     - image: /img/infographic-04.svg
       text: Photanol’s platform technology makes it possible to make any carbon compound and has the power to transform industries to circular.